bruhbruhlmaoo/uma-android-automation/HOW_IT_WORKS.md

 - The Ankle Weights are for a different stat than the selected training.
 - Wit Ankle Weights: technically exist in the shop but are **never purchased** by the default priority list (only Speed/Stamina/Power/Guts weights for the top 3 prioritized stats are bought).

-> [!WARNING]
-> Ankle Weights increase energy consumption by 20% for that turn.
+> **Warning:** Ankle Weights increase energy consumption by 20% for that turn.
 The bot does not factor this into the energy threshold check — if the trainee is at low energy and Ankle Weights are used, the training may consume more energy than expected.

 **Shop priority:** Tier 4.
 Only purchased for the top 3 stats in the user's stat prioritization order.
 For example, if stat priority is Speed > Power > Stamina > Guts > Wit, the bot buys Speed, Power, and Stamina Ankle Weights but not Guts or Wit.